nextcloud/integration_google/README.md

 ## 🔧 Setup

 The app needs some setup in the Google API Console in order to work.
-To do this, go to Settings > Administration > Connected accounts and follow the instructions under "Google integration".
+To do this, go to Nextcloud Settings > Administration > Connected accounts and follow the instructions in the "Google integration" section.